-Maintenance of Muscle MassMeat is one of the best dietary sources of high-quality protein.
+Meat is one of the best dietary sources of high-quality protein.

-In the context of a healthy lifestyle and adequate exercise, regular consumption of lamb, or other high-protein foods, may help preserve muscle mass.
+In the context of a healthy lifestyle and adequate exercise, regular consumption of lamb — or other high-protein foods — may help preserve muscle mass.

-Beta-alanine is found in high amounts in meat, such as lamb, beef and pork.
+Beta-alanine is found in high amounts in meat, such as lamb, beef, and pork.

-Prevention of AnemiaAnemia is a common condition, characterized by low amounts of red blood cells and decreased oxygen-carrying capacity of the blood, the main symptoms of which are fatigue and weakness.
+Anemia is a common condition, characterized by low levels of red blood cells and decreased oxygen-carrying capacity of your blood.
+The main symptoms include fatigue and weakness.

-Iron deficiency is a major cause of anemia, but can be easily avoided with proper dietary strategies.
+Iron deficiency is a major cause of anemia but can be easily avoided with proper dietary strategies.

-This effect of meat is not entirely understood and is referred to as the “meat factor" (38).
+This effect of meat is not entirely understood and is referred to as the “meat factor” (

 Simply put, eating meat may be one of the best dietary strategies to prevent iron deficiency anemia.

-Bottom Line: As a rich source of highly available iron, lamb may help prevent anemia.
+Lamb may promote the growth and maintenance of muscle mass and improve muscle function, stamina, and exercise performance.
+As a rich source of highly available iron, lamb may help prevent anemia.

 Several theories have been proposed to explain the association of high meat intake with heart disease.

-However, most scientists now agree that dietary cholesterol is not a risk factor for heart disease (25).
+However, most scientists now agree that dietary cholesterol is not a risk factor for heart disease (

-Although there is no clear-cut proof that meat intake causes cancer, it seems sensible to avoid eating high amounts of overcooked meat.
+Though there is no clear-cut proof that meat intake causes cancer, it seems sensible to avoid eating high amounts of overcooked meat.

 Lamb is a type of red meat that comes from young sheep.

-Not only is it a rich source of high-quality protein, it is also an outstanding source of many vitamins and minerals, including iron, zinc, and vitamin B12.
+Not only is it a rich source of high-quality protein, but it is also an outstanding source of many vitamins and minerals, including iron, zinc, and vitamin B12.

 Because of this, regular consumption of lamb may promote muscle growth, maintenance, and performance.
 In addition, it helps prevent anemia.